 We have two macrame wall hangings selected for set decor on CBS's "Macgyver" series.
 These pieces are to appear in the February 17, 2017 episode.

 "Macgyver" is a reboot from an 80's show that was very popular, staring Richard Dean Anderson.
 The new show stars Lucas Till, George Eads, and Tristin Mays

 "Contentment" and "Seer" may or may not be in following episodes.
 The show has been renewed, so who know?
-These pieces may have long and illustrious career in show business.
+These pieces could have long and illustrious career in show business.